Our History: Four Generations of Family Farming

 1990’s – Present

-The Weavers want the property to be one people can come and enjoy picking their own fruit, shopping the farm market, and attending events held on the farm.
-Their family’s vision for the business continues to expand, with hopes of a new market some day that will have an expanded garden center and bakery.
+The Weaver’s want the property to be one people can come and enjoy picking their own fruit, shopping the farm market, and attending events held on the farm.
+Their family’s vision for the business continues to grow, and an addition was added to the farm market in 2021 to expand their product offerings, including Kim’s Café operated by Ed’s daughter, Kim Weaver.
+Janell Weaver is the Operations Manager and her husband, Alfredo is the Wholesale Manager.